malloydata/malloy/README.md

 # Installing the Extension

-Currently, the Malloy extension works on Mac and Linux machines.
+Currently, the Malloy extension works on Mac, Linux, and Windows machines.

 1. **Download Visual Studio Code**: If you don't already have it, download [Visual Studio Code](https://code.visualstudio.com/)